golang-fips/go/README.md

 ## Migration to Upstream FIPS certified cryptography

 We intend to sunset our downstream OpenSSL based solution in favor of pure upstream Go cryptography once the upstream sources are FIPS certified.
-The maintainers of this repository are directly involved in the upstream effort for FIPS certification of the cryptographic packages in the Go standard library, and is committed to continuing this work and ensuring we deliver on our upstream first approach.
+The maintainers of this repository are directly involved in the upstream effort for FIPS certification of the cryptographic packages in the Go standard library, and are committed to continuing this work and ensuring we deliver on our upstream first approach.

 ## Further Reading